fadhlaouir/auto-commits/README.md

 ## Description

-GitHub Bot Auto Commit is a Node.js script that generates and pushes commits to a GitHub repository automatically.
-It utilizes random commit dates within the past year to simulate regular activity on the repository.
+GitHub Bot Auto Commit is a Node.js tool that automates the process of generating and committing random changes to a Git repository.
+This can be useful for testing, creating activity on a GitHub profile, or simply for fun.

+## Features

+- **Automated Commit Generation**: Generates a specified number of random commits with random changes to the repository.
+- **Flexible Configuration**: Allows customization of the number of commits and the frequency of changes.
+- **Easy Setup**: Simple setup process with npm installation or npx usage.

 ## Installation